Freeder1k/Wynncraft-Spell-Caster/README.md

 To open the Wynncraft Spell Caster Config either set a settings keybind or navigate through the modmenu.

-The click interval is how long to wait after a click and the queue size determines how many extra spells can be queued while another cast is in progress.
+The click interval is how long to wait after a click.

 If you are playing on archer you have to enable the invert clicks option!